View Document Text

 clients who wish to independently manage a portion of their assets without

-the advice of the Adviser.
+the advice of the Advisor.
 Such accounts are made available only to clients

 who maintain substantial advisory or brokerage account balances with the

 and reporting services.
-This bookkeeping fee will not exceed $125.
+This bookkeeping fee may be either a flat fee not

 Fee Schedule Example